T

 Groceries & self-catering

-• Lidl: Has a growing selection of vegan items, often featured in weekly promotions, including plant-based milks, cheeses, and ready-meals.
+• Lidl: Offers a good selection of affordable vegan products, often featured in their weekly specials, alongside staple plant-based milks and yogurts.

 Practical tips